revolist/revogrid-docs/guide/overview.md

 Educational software, including learning management systems (LMS), can use RevoGrid to display and manage student data, course materials, and grades.
 The grid's customizable nature allows for the creation of intuitive interfaces that cater to the diverse needs of educators and students.

-- **Financial Modeling and Analysis**

-Financial institutions and fintech startups can leverage RevoGrid for complex financial modeling and analysis.
-The grid's performance in handling large volumes of data, coupled with its support for custom cell formatting and editing, makes it ideal for real-time financial analysis, budgeting, and forecasting.

 - **Real Estate Portals**

 Real estate platforms can utilize RevoGrid to display property listings, including detailed information such as images, descriptions, prices, and agent contacts.
 The grid's virtual scrolling and efficient data rendering ensure a smooth user experience, even with thousands of listings.